3-phosphoglycerate phosphatase

+The enzyme characterised from sugarcane and rice hydrolyses 3-phospho-D-glyceric acid to D-glyceric acid and orthophosphate.
+The reaction is part of the biosynthesis of the amino acid serine.
+The enzyme has also been studied as part of a sequence to manufacture fructose from starch waste products.

-This enzyme belongs to the family of hydrolases, specifically those acting on phosphoric monoester bonds.
+This enzyme is a hydrolase, specifically one acting on phosphoric monoester bonds.
 The systematic name is D-glycerate-3-phosphate phosphohydrolase.
 Other names in common use include D-3-Phosphoglycerate phosphatase, and 3-PGA phosphatase.
-This enzyme participates in glycine, serine and threonine metabolism.